AUST-PIXEL-CODERS/ICPC/CPP-Resources/scripts/README.md

-"Image files for CPP resources will go here."
+"Program files for CPP resources will go here."